 - Make an appointment with us to discuss your plan.

-- Return the Family Wealth Inventory & Assessment worksheet to us at least 3 days in advance of our appointment.
+- Return the Consultation Inventory & Assessment worksheet to us approximately 3 days in advance of our appointment.

 If the worksheet does not open, you may need to download the 'Free' Acrobat Reader here

 Trust administration is a process that happens after a loved one dies, if the person (called a decedent) created a trust during his or her lifetime.
 Trusts are mostly created to have assets handled outside of the probate process.
 Trust administration is both quicker and easier than a probate process, so beneficiaries can inherit faster.
 However, there are certain things that must be addressed during trust administration to either transfer assets to the beneficiaries or to keep the assets in trust for their benefit.

 Marianne S. Rantala, P.C. can help you with trust administration.
 We understand what is involved in working with trusts and strive to make the process as easy and streamlined as possible.
 We represent both trustees and beneficiaries with trust issues.

 If you suspect that a trustee is not acting in good faith, we can also assist in taking the proper legal action, if need be.